C2orf74: Rate of Evolution

 The figures below show in more detail the evolutionary history of C2orf74.
 To the right is a comparison of the divergence rate of C2orf74 compared to that of cytochrome C and fibrinogen alpha.
 Given that fibrinogen alpha in this figure serves as a standard example of a rapidly changing protein, one can see that C2orf74 is evolving quite quickly.

 Protein interactions

 Transcription factors

-There are three types of transcription factor that have been predicted to bind to C2orf74.
+There are three types of transcription factors that have been predicted to bind to C2orf74.
 These transcription factors are POT1, SMAGP, and SRPK1.

 POT1

 POT1 is a telomere end binding protein.
-It is as of yet unclear how this relates to predicted function of C2orf74 given previous research and predictions of subcellular localization.
+It is as of yet unclear how this relates to the predicted function of C2orf74 given previous research and predictions of subcellular localization.

 SMAGP

-SMAGP is a small transmembrane and glycocylated protein.
+SMAGP is a small transmembrane and glycosylated protein.
 Association with SMAGP makes sense given the subcellular localization of both structures to the nuclear membrane.
 Its possible that association with SMAGP may aid C2orf74 as a protein complex associated with intracellular signaling pathways.